 Strong Social Media Presence

 Posting content regularly helps you get discovered on social media.
-Regularly posting to social networks renews your content on those networks and depending on social you choose to communicate on, such as Twitter, your communications can be short-lived as short as a few minutes.
+Regularly posting to social networks renews your content on those networks and depending on social network you choose to communicate on, such as Twitter, your communications can be short-lived as short as a few minutes.
 Every time you publish new content to your social media networks you provide an opportunity for more people to find you and subscribe to your blog.

 You’ll Be Active and Up To Date